John E. Shaw: Military career

 Shaw was then promoted to colonel in 2008 and assigned as director of the United States Strategic Command commander's action group, serving under General Kevin P. Chilton.
 On July 1, 2010, he took command of the 50th Operations Group.
 After two years, he was assigned to the Office of the Deputy Assistant Secretary of Defense (Space Policy) as a senior policy advisor.

 After his assignment in Washington, Shaw took command of the 21st Space Wing on July 26, 2013.
 On June 5, 2015, before relinquishing command to Douglas Schiess, he was promoted to brigadier general.
 From June 2015 to June 2017, he was assigned to the U.S. Strategic Command as the deputy director for global operations.
 After that, he was reassigned to the Air Force Space Command first as the director of strategic plans, programs, requirements, and analysis from 2017 to 2018 and then as deputy commander of the major command from 2018 to 2019 after he was promoted to major general.

 Shaw took over command of the Combined Force Space Component Command and Fourteenth Air Force after he and Major General Stephen N. Whiting traded their current positions, with Whiting taking over Shaw's position as deputy commander of the Air Force Space Command.
 On December 20, 2019, with the establishment of the United States Space Force, the Fourteenth Air Force was temporarily redesignated as the Space Operations Command.
 On October 21, 2020, the Space Operations Command in Vandenberg Air Force Base was inactivated prior to the activation of a separate Space Operations Command, a new field command for which Shaw became the deputy commander.

 On September 30, 2020, Shaw was nominated for transfer to the Space Force, promotion to lieutenant general, and assignment as deputy commander of the United States Space Command.
 He relinquished command of the Combined Force Space Component Command on November 16, 2020, to Major General DeAnna Burt.
-He was promoted and transferred to the Space Force on November 23, 2020, in a ceremony at the U.S. Air Force Academy and took on duties as deputy commander the next day.
+He was promoted and transferred to the Space Force on November 23, 2020, in a ceremony at the U.S. Air Force Academy and took on duties as deputy commander of U.S. Space Command the next day.
+On October 5, 2023, he relinquished his position as deputy commander after he extension caused by Senator Tommy Tuberville's hold on his successor's nomination.

+Shaw held his retirement ceremony on September 8, 2023.
+His official retirement was on November 1, 2023.

+Civilian career

+After retiring, Shaw joined the national security space strategic advisory group of Sierra Space.
+In April 2024, Stoke Space appointed him to their board of directors.